 8. Professional development activity.
 Professional development activities shall focus on student learning and achievement, schoolwide educational improvement, leadership, subject content, teaching strategies, and use of technologies or other essential elements in teaching to high standards.
 Activities shall be planned, rigorous, systematic, and promote continuous inquiry and reflection.
 Local employing educational agencies are encouraged to design professional development activities that are conducted in school settings and linked to student learning and achievement.

-K. The 180 points may be accrued by activities drawn from one or more of the eight renewal options.
+I. The 270 points may be accrued by activities drawn from one or more of the eight renewal options.
+[Individuals renewing a five-year renewable license must complete 180 professional development points as prescribed by the Virginia Board of Education.]
 Renewal work is designed to provide licensed personnel with opportunities for professional development relative to the grade levels or teaching fields to which they are assigned or for which they seek an added endorsement.
 Such professional development encompasses (i) responsible remediation of any area of an individual's knowledge or skills that fails to meet the standards of competency and (ii) responsible efforts to increase the individual's knowledge of new developments in his field and to respond to new curricular demands within the individual's area of professional competence.

-L. The proposed work toward renewal in certain options shall be approved in advance by the chief executive officer or designee of the employing educational agency.
+J. The proposed work toward renewal in certain options shall be approved in advance by the chief executive officer or designee of the employing educational agency.
 Persons who are not employed by an educational agency may renew their license by submitting to the Office of Professional Licensure, Virginia Department of Education, a renewal application, fee, the individualized renewal record, and verification of the completion of all renewal requirements, including official student transcripts of coursework taken at a regionally accredited two-year or four-year college or university.

-M. Virginia school divisions and accredited nonpublic schools shall recommend renewal of licenses using the renewal point system.
+K. Virginia school divisions and accredited nonpublic schools shall recommend renewal of licenses using the renewal point system.

 8VAC20-23-120.
 Early/Primary Education, Elementary Education, and Middle Education Endorsements.